the-lstv/Akeno/README.md

 <img src="https://cdn.extragon.cloud/file/a6ee0da416b4eebcd4c9899fa9caa0d7.png" alt="Akeno icon"> <br>

-Akeno is a really fast, modular server, primarily intended for:<br>
+Akeno is a really fast, modular server and web application runtime/framework, primarily intended for:<br>
-- Efficient APIs
 - Static and dynamic web sites/apps
 - Realtime web apps
+- Low-latency APIs
 - Content delivery
 - User management

 It supports various configurations for HTTP, HTTPS, HTTP3 (experimental), and WebSocket protocols.<br>
 Though thanks to its modularity, it can be easily expanded.

-<br><br>
-It also has a built-in webserver, which is extremely optimized and has some very nice features that make developing and deploying websites or apps really simple!
+The most interesting part is its webserver, which is extremely optimized and has some very nice features that make developing and deploying websites or apps really simple!
-<br><br>**NOTE:** At this time Akeno only works on Linux.
-Windows support is not planned yet due to no interest.
-Note that thanks to the modular nature of Akeno, some features may work on Windows just fine.<br>

 ---
+### Quick installation
-Quick installation (on Linux) - requires node, npm, git, gcc, g++, and python (attempts to install automatically if not found)<br>
+Requires node, npm, git, gcc, g++, and python (attempts to install automatically if not found).
+We plan to reduce the amount of dependencies to just two in future updates by packaging prebuilt binaries.<br>

+**NOTE:** At this time Akeno only works on Linux x86_64.
+Official Windows support is not planned yet.
+While Akeno may run on Windows, its support is highly experimental and may not fully work up to expectations.<br>
 ```sh
 curl run.lstv.space/install-akeno -s -o /tmp/akeno-setup && sudo bash /tmp/akeno-setup
 ```
-You can start Akeno with
+You can then start Akeno with
 ```sh
 akeno start
 ```
-To run under a process manager (recommended):
+Or, to run under a process manager (recommended):
 ```sh
 sudo pm2 start /usr/lib/akeno/app.js --name Akeno
 ```